-22 February 1959 • Italian • Executive director since 2018

-Chief Risk Officer and member of the Management Board of Dexia

-Director and Executive Vice-President of Dexia Crédit Local
+22 February 1959 • Italian • Executive director since 2018 Holds no Dexia shares Chief Risk Officer and member of the Management Board of Dexia Director and Executive Vice-President of Dexia Crédit Local

 Biography: Giovanni Albanese has a degree in electrical engineering from the University of La Sapienza (Italy), a Master of Science and a third cycle Degree in electrical engineering from the University of Southern California (USA), as well as an MBA from the Bocconi University (Italy).
-After working for more than 12 years in different firms of consultants (McKinsey & Company, Booz Allen and Hamilton and Roland Berger Strategy Consultants), he joined the Unicredit group in 2006, where in particular he was head of risks for Italy, head of the group's credit risk and head of the group's internal validation department.
-Since September 2018, he has been an executive director, Chief Risk Officer and a member of the Management Board of Dexia as well as director and Executive Vice-President of Dexia
+After working for more than 12 years in different firms of consultants (McKinsey & Company, Booz Allen and Hamilton and Roland Berger Strategy Consultants), he joined the University around a validation department.
+Since September 2018, he has been an executive director, Chief Risk Officer and a member of the Management Board of Dexia as well as director and Executive Vice-President of Dexia Crédit Local